Azure-Samples/iot-edge-complementary-code/README.md

 - [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) (only required for C# version of sample)
 - [Azure IoT Tools](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-tools)

+    **Note**: Azure IoT Tools is an extension pack that installs 3 extensions that will show up in the Extensions pane in Visual Studio Code - *Azure IoT Hub Toolkit*, *Azure IoT Edge* and *Azure IoT Workbench*.

 - [Azure Functions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)

 **Note**: Extensions can be installed either via links to the Visual Studio Code Marketplace above or by searching extensions by name in the Marketplace from the Extensions tab in Visual Studio Code.